Frank Mehring: Main research areas

 Mehring's research focuses on the intersection of culture, media and politics in order to trace transfer processes between Europe and North America.
 His work on the transcultural confrontation of German immigrants such as Charles Follen, Ottilie Assing, Winold Reiss, Kurt Weill, Hans J. Massaquoi, and Hannah Arendt received the European Rob Kroes Award in Transnational American Studies.

+A handcrafted Canadian Liberation Guitar, created to commemorate the 80th anniversary of the Canadian liberation of the Netherlands (1945–2025), presented to Frank Mehring at the Freedom Museum in Groesbeek (Netherlands).

 Mehring's work is informed by foci on intermediality in popular culture and cultural mobility in transatlantic contexts.
 The CD Poe-Attic-Lies-Sense (1999) emerged from his book on Sight & Sound with poems of English and American Romanticism set to music, followed by recordings of Dutch liberation songs in the book on Soundtrack van de Bevrijding (Soundtrack of Liberation) (2015), also published as video clips as part of the Canadian Tulips Festival.
 Concerts with pianist Jens Barnieck, with whom he produced the sound installation The Mexico Diary based on diary entries by Winold Reiss.
+Other biographical projects focus on Antonia Brico (June 26, 1902 – August 3, 1989), the first conductor from the Netherlands, and on the band Van Halen, whose roots lie in Amsterdam and Nijmegen.
+In commemoration of the 80th anniversary of the Canadian liberation and in recognition of his efforts to preserve the soundtrack of liberation, Frank received a handcrafted Canadian Liberation Guitar from Richard Thain at the Freedom Museum in Groesbeek.
+The instrument serves as a sonic ambassador, enabling him to convey the history of lost and regained freedom through his musical performances.